 A competitor-based pricing strategy is safe.
 But it’s unlikely to make you stand out … it’s unlikely to push you to be different, and it’s unlikely to be the strategy that will lead to you earning what you’re really worth.

-Why The Value-Based Pricing Strategy Always Works
+Why the Value-Based Pricing Strategy Is the Best Strategy

 Value-based pricing – the strategy that allows businesses to be the best they can be!